thriveweb/deking-new/content/posts/2018-10-30-why-choose-a-timber-deck.md

 Timber decking is an ongoing trend that provides quality for every homeowner.
 If you want to improve the value of your property through timber decks, feel free to [contact the Deking team today](https://www.dekingdecks.com.au/contact/).
 We provide affordable solutions that suit your needs.
 See more information and images of our [residential decking](https://www.dekingdecks.com.au/services/timber-decks/), [pool decking](https://www.dekingdecks.com.au/services/pool-decking/) and [commercial decking](https://www.dekingdecks.com.au/services/commercial-decking/).

-DeKing Decks service Brisbane, Redlands, Bayside, Logan, Ipswich, Moreton Bay, Gold Coast, Toowoomba, Lockyer Valley and Scenic Rim
+DeKing Decks service Brisbane, Redlands, Bayside, Logan, Ipswich, Moreton Bay, Gold Coast, Lockyer Valley and Scenic Rim

 See our [average cost to build a deck](https://www.dekingdecks.com.au/posts/patio-installation-cost-timber-patio-and-roofing/) with or without a patio.
 Or use our [Decking Calculator](https://www.dekingdecks.com.au/quote-calculator/) to get a more accurate estimate.